-Backyard Burning is CLOSED!
+Backyard Debris Burning is Open

 - Backyard burning includes yard debris, trimmings, and clippings only.
 Dimensional lumber, trash, other non-yard debris items cannot be burned at any time.
 Persons must ensure that combustible material is dried to the best extent possible.
 This includes covering combustible material to protect from moisture and loosely stacking material to eliminate dirt, rocks, or other noncombustible material to promote an adequate air supply within the burning pile.

 - Backyard burning is only allowed during daylight hours and within a specified distance from a structure.
 Open burning shall not be conducted within 50 feet of any structure or other combustible material.
 Conditions, which could cause the fire to spread to within 50 feet of a structure, shall be eliminated prior to ignition.